CireWire/CireWire/README.md

 - 💞️ I’m looking to collaborate on any fun project that I can learn from!
 - You can email me below for freelance data science/analysis work
 - 📫 dreaded.sushi@gmail.com
+- I won't ask for donations, but all I ask is you subscribe to my newsletter, [Caught On Wires](https://www.caughtonwires.substack.com)

 <!---
 CireWire/CireWire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.